Elanco Animal Health (NYSE:ELAN) Updates FY 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Elanco Animal Health (NYSE:ELAN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.06-$1.13 for the period, compared to the consensus earnings per share estimate of $1.14.
 The company issued revenue guidance of $4.46 billion-$4.55 billion, compared to the consensus revenue estimate of $4.69 billion.
 Elanco Animal Health also updated its Q3 2022 guidance to $0.12-$0.18 EPS.

-Elanco Animal Health (NYSE:ELAN – Get Rating) last issued its earnings results on Monday, August 8th.
-The company reported $0.36 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.26 by $0.10.
-The firm had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.18 billion.
-Elanco Animal Health had a negative net margin of 3.77% and a positive return on equity of 7.40%.
-The business’s revenue was down 8.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.28 earnings per share.
-On average, equities analysts predict that Elanco Animal Health will post 1.09 earnings per share for the current fiscal year.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last issued its quarterly earnings results on Monday, August 8th.
+The company reported $0.36 earnings per share for the quarter, beating analysts’ consensus estimates of $0.26 by $0.10.
+Elanco Animal Health had a positive return on equity of 7.40% and a negative net margin of 3.77%.
+The business had revenue of $1.18 billion during the quarter, compared to the consensus estimate of $1.18 billion.
+During the same period in the previous year, the business earned $0.28 EPS.
+The business’s quarterly revenue was down 8.0% on a year-over-year basis.
+On average, research analysts forecast that Elanco Animal Health will post 1.09 earnings per share for the current fiscal year.

 Analyst Ratings Changes

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Captrust Financial Advisors lifted its position in Elanco Animal Health by 57.0% during the first quarter.
-Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after purchasing an additional 977 shares during the last quarter.
-Covestor Ltd boosted its holdings in shares of Elanco Animal Health by 1,285.1% in the 1st quarter.
-Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after purchasing an additional 2,763 shares during the period.
-Pearl River Capital LLC bought a new position in shares of Elanco Animal Health during the 1st quarter valued at approximately $205,000.
-KB Financial Partners LLC raised its holdings in Elanco Animal Health by 8.2% during the 1st quarter.
-KB Financial Partners LLC now owns 8,709 shares of the company’s stock valued at $227,000 after buying an additional 658 shares during the period.
-Finally, MetLife Investment Management LLC bought a new stake in Elanco Animal Health in the first quarter worth $232,000.
-98.15% of the stock is owned by institutional investors.
+Several hedge funds have recently modified their holdings of ELAN.
+Captrust Financial Advisors lifted its stake in Elanco Animal Health by 57.0% in the 1st quarter.
+Captrust Financial Advisors now owns 2,690 shares of the company’s stock worth $70,000 after acquiring an additional 977 shares in the last quarter.
+Covestor Ltd lifted its stake in Elanco Animal Health by 1,285.1% in the 1st quarter.
+Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after acquiring an additional 2,763 shares in the last quarter.
+Pearl River Capital LLC purchased a new stake in Elanco Animal Health in the 1st quarter worth about $205,000.
+KB Financial Partners LLC lifted its stake in Elanco Animal Health by 8.2% in the 1st quarter.
+KB Financial Partners LLC now owns 8,709 shares of the company’s stock worth $227,000 after acquiring an additional 658 shares in the last quarter.
+Finally, MetLife Investment Management LLC purchased a new stake in Elanco Animal Health in the 1st quarter worth about $232,000.
+98.15% of the stock is owned by hedge funds and other institutional investors.

 Elanco Animal Health Company Profile